abdelfattah-lab/flan_nas/README.md

 This repository contains the implementation and necessary resources to reproduce the results presented in our paper "FLAN: Flow Attention for NAS."
 In this study, we investigate various neural network (NN) encoding methods to enhance the efficiency of Neural Architecture Search (NAS) accuracy predictors.
 We introduce a novel hybrid encoder, FLAN, and demonstrate its superior performance across multiple NAS benchmarks.

-## Abstract

-Predictor-based methods have significantly improved NAS optimization.
-The efficacy of these predictors hinges on the method of encoding neural network architectures.
-Traditional encodings utilized adjacency matrices, while recent encodings adopt diverse approaches including unsupervised pretraining and zero-cost proxies.
-We categorize neural encodings into structural, learned, and score-based.
-We introduce unified encodings, extending NAS predictors across multiple search spaces.
-Our analysis spans over 1.5 million architectures across various NAS benchmarks.
-FLAN leverages insights on predictor design, transfer learning, and unified encodings, substantially reducing the cost of training NAS accuracy predictors.
-Our encodings for all networks are open-sourced.

 ## Reproducing Results

 To replicate the findings of our paper, follow the setup and execution guidelines below: